 - Light Flavored Oil - My preference is light olive oil but you can use sunflower or canola oil.

-- Orange - You’ll need two large oranges for this Chocolate Orange Cake.
+- Oranges - You’ll need two large oranges for this Chocolate Orange Cake.
 If the oranges are small, you may need more.
 Finely zest the oranges before juicing.
 I prefer fresh oranges rather than orange extract but at a pinch use a few drops of pure orange oil in place of the zest.

 - Eggs - The most important thing is to have the eggs at room temperature.
 I do like free range eggs but use whatever you have.